 Thundermist Grows is a multi-generational community garden and associated educational program.
-Thundermist Grows impacted more than 500 children, adults and seniors during the 2012 growing season.
-We knew that by initiating Thundermist Grows we would increase the health and well-being of our community by ensuring that families have better access to organic fruits and vegetables (which are often cost prohibitive), increase their physical activity through gardening, and increase opportunities for multigenerational exchange of skills and experiences.
+Thundermist Grows impacts more than 500 children, adults, and seniors each year.
+Thundermist Grows increases the health and well-being of our community by ensuring that families have better access to organic fruits and vegetables (which are often cost prohibitive), increases their physical activity through gardening, and increases opportunities for multi-generational exchange of skills and experiences.

 Thundermist opened the community garden in May 2012, which is adjacent to the parking lot of the Cotton Shed, Thundermist’s innovative patient-centered medical home facility.
-The garden was home to more than 30 individual raised beds, eight of which are accessible to those in wheelchairs and other physical challenges.
-It also housed a shared berry and herb garden and a sitting area open to the entire Thundermist community.
-Gardeners included members of the community, patients, as well as Thundermist staff.
+The garden is home to more than 30 individual raised beds, eight of which are accessible to those in wheelchairs and other physical challenges.
+It also houses a shared berry and herb garden and a sitting area open to the entire Thundermist community.
+Gardeners are members of the community, patients, as well as Thundermist staff.

 This project engages multiple community partners with the development of the garden, its build-out, and actual gardening and maintenance of the garden.
 To ensure that our community gardeners have the skills they need to successfully grow food, as well as to increase the amount of organic gardening in our community, Thundermist Grows conducts a community-wide education program.
 This program trains local community members in key organic gardening techniques.